matthewmcvickar/taskpaper-tiles/README.md

 ### Monthly

 A heading for each day of the month.
-If you're familiar with [GTD](http://www.davidco.com/about-gtd), this is something of a tickler file.
+If you're familiar with [GTD](http://www.davidco.com/about-gtd), this is something like a tickler file.
 You can move tasks into this tile from **Todo** if you want to schedule them for a particular day.
 I use **Monthly** for tasks and all of my events and appointments.

-This list can be generated using the [TaskPaper Month Generator](http://taskpaper-month-generator.herokuapp.com) (which has its [own repository](https://github.com/matthewmcvickar/taskpaper-month-generator)).
+This list can be generated using the [TaskPaper Month Generator](http://matthewmcvickar.github.io/taskpaper-month-generator/) (which has its [own repository](https://github.com/matthewmcvickar/taskpaper-month-generator)).
 You can use a very simple syntax to add tasks to the generated month.

 ### Waiting